citiesdatabase/citiesdatabase/README.md

 - Cities Database : Includes country, city, state, latitude, longitude, timezone and dialing code for all countries of the world
 - Postal Code Database ( also known as zipcode database)

+We have a free list of world countries in the repo.
+Feel free to use, distribute at will.
 We will continue to add and update the free data here for everyone.